You are here

 • For staff to digitize copyrighted works, signed letters of permissions must be provided.

-• When planning to publish materials obtained from Special Collections, a Permission to Publish Form (PDF) or Permission for Commercial Use Form (PDF) must be completed and signed by the user and the head archivist.
+• When planning to publish materials obtained from Special Collections, a Permission to Publish Form (PDF) and (if needed) a Permission for Commercial Use Form (PDF) must be completed and signed by the user and the head archivist.

-The recipient of Special Collections materials agrees to indemnify and hold harmless the University of Louisiana at Lafayette, its officers, employees, and agents from and against all suits, claims, actions and expenses arising out of the use of reproductions provided by Special Collections.
+The recipient of Special Collections materials agrees to indemnify and hold harmless the University of Louisiana at Lafayette, its officers, employees and agents from and against all suits, claims, actions, and expenses arising out of the use of reproductions provided by the Special Collections Department.

 To request digitized materials from Special Collections, complete and submit this form: